 - Click the top cell of the column you wish to copy.
 In this tutorial, it would be C1.

-- Press CTRL+SHIFT+ the down arrow key to select the whole column.
+- Press CTRL+SHIFT+ the down arrow key to select the column.

 - Click the Copy button from the Home tab on the ribbon.

-- Click the bottom portion of the Paste button on the toolbar, and then select the Paste Values button.
+- Click the bottom part of the Paste button on the toolbar, and then select the Paste Values button.

 If you move through column C you should see that the formulas have been replaced with the values.